marzily/sales_api/README.md

 Random

+``/api/v1/merchants/random.json``
-``/api/v1/merchants/random.json`` - returns a random merchant
+Returns a random merchant

 Show Record

+``/api/v1/merchants/(:id).json``
-/api/v1/merchants/(:id).json - renders a JSON representation of the appropriate record based on the id number entered at (:id)
+Renders a JSON representation of the appropriate record based on the ID number entered at (:id)

 Single Finders

-Each data category should offer find finders to return a single object representation like this:
+Each data category offers finders to return a single object representation:

-GET /api/v1/merchants/find?id=12
+``/api/v1/merchants/find?id=(:id)``
-Which would find the one merchant with ID 12.
-The finder should work with any of the attributes defined on the data type and always be case insensitive.
-For example:
+Returns one merchant with the associated ID number entered at (:id).
+The ID search parameter can be replaced with any of the attributes defined on the data type and is case insensitive.

-GET /api/v1/merchants/find?name=Schroeder-Jerde
+Attributes for each data object:

+``Merchants:
+  /api/v1/merchants/find?name=(:name)

+  ``

 Multi-Finders

 Each category should offer find_all finders like this: